Adaptive Complexity Model Predictive Control: Experimental Evaluation

 A series of snapshots of the Adaptive configuration navigating the Step environment are shown in the top row of Fig.~\ref{fig:ac:step_20cm_sequence}.
 The key constraints which must be resolved are the joint limits of the robot and the height of the toe, as the system must ensure the toe clears the step while also ensuring the rear legs can still reach the terrain for support.

 Results from each MPC configuration are shown in Fig.~\ref{fig:ac:step_20cm} and quantitatively summarized in Table~\ref{tab:ac:step_experimental_data}.
 The state trajectories are shown in Fig.~\ref{fig:ac:step_20cm_linear_states}.
-The Simple, Mixed, and Adaptive configurations are able to complete the task and reach the goal, while the Complex configuration fails due to excessive solve times.
-However, the lack of constraint information in the Simple configuration and the myopia of the Mixed configuration result in large control actions when crossing the step which nearly destabilize the system.
-Meanwhile, the Complex and Adaptive configurations are able to see the step sooner and react by increasing the walking height and rotating the body to more safely navigate the step (arrows in Fig.~\ref{fig:ac:step_20cm_linear_states}), although only the Adaptive framework does so while respecting solve time constraints.
+All of the configurations are able to complete the task and reach the goal at least some of the time, although the manner in which the task is completed differs.
+The lack of constraint information in the Simple configuration and the myopia of the Mixed configuration often result in foot scuffs when crossing the step, which nearly destabilize the system and require large control actions to correct.
+The Complex and Adaptive configurations are able to identify potential constraint violations caused by the step sooner and react by increasing the walking height and rotating the body to more safely navigate the step (arrows in Fig.~\ref{fig:ac:step_20cm_linear_states}).

 The computational effort of each configuration is shown in Fig.~\ref{fig:ac:step_20cm_solve_time}.
 Unsurprisingly the Simple configuration is consistently the fastest since its model is the most sparse and it is unaware of the nonlinear joint kinematic constraints, while the Complex configuration consistently takes the longest, especially to find an initial solution and also once it sees the step.
 Both the Mixed and Adaptive configurations have intermediate nominal solve times, but differ when the step approaches.
 The Adaptive configuration immediately takes much longer to solve the problem as it needs to reason about this new information, but once a valid solution is found it settles back to its nominal solve time as more complex elements are converted back to simple ones.
 Meanwhile the Mixed formulation only increases in solve time when the step is within its shorter window of complex elements, and planning the large control forces required to navigate the step on such short notice causes a large and sustained increase in solve time.